Skip to contents

 # We want the expanded dictionary, so we will select `compact = FALSE`

-dict <- msf_dict(disease = "Cholera", long = TRUE, compact = FALSE, tibble = TRUE)
+dict <- msf_dict(dictionary = "Cholera", long = TRUE, compact = FALSE, tibble = TRUE)

 print(dict)